 Can the application fee be waived?

 The application fee may be waived in some circumstances.
-Please check the Admissions Process page to see if you are eligible for a fee waiver.
+Please check the Graduate Application Requirements page to see if you are eligible for a fee waiver.
 All other applicants must submit the application fee.
-Applications cannot be submitted without the fee or an approved waiver.
+Applications cannot be submitted without the fee or an approved waiver request.